-For students wishing to major in this field, the Engineering Program offers several options that make it possible for them to live and work in the Boston area while completing a BS degree in Electrical engineering, Computer engineering, or the first two years of the course work required for the bachelor's degree in Civil engineering or Mechanical engineering.
+For students wishing to major in this field, the Engineering Department offers several options that make it possible for them to live and work in the Boston area while completing a BS degree in electrical engineering, computer engineering, or the first two years of the coursework required for the bachelor's degree in civil engineering or mechanical engineering.

 Apply Today | Tuition and Fees